DSordia/React-Quiz-App/README.md

-Try out the quiz at https://dsordia.github.io/React-Quiz-App/
+Take the quiz at https://dsordia.github.io/React-Quiz-App/